UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - UKCloud are no longer able to support the customer for any enquiries relating to their own on-premises VMware infrastructure

-- Usage reports are no longer required to be sent at the end of each month

 - The customer must ensure that they arrange for VMware support and licences through another partner or via VMware directly

 ## Supporting documents and resources